Top 5 Attractions in Paphos

 of the rock.

-Petra tou Romiou is also know as Aphrodite’s Rock and it is very well know place both for local people and tourists.
+Petra tou Romiou is also known as Aphrodite’s Rock and it is very well known place both for local people and tourists.
 Travelling from

 Paphos to Limassol or from Limassol to Paphos you will be able to see it from the main road.
 It is a very large rock where people